Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: Method

 \subsection{Dynamic Facial Identity Features}

 Our first step is to extract temporal features that summarize short segments of the video we wish to fingerprint.
-For each frame we want to extract features that must: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item have minimal dependency on the appearance of the face in the video (that is, the target identity), \item reflect the dynamics of the expressions, and \item can capture subtle expressions. \end{enumerate} One choice could be per-frame 3DMM features~\cite{3dmm}: a strategy also used by Cozzolino~\etal to detect synthetic videos~\cite{Cozzolino_2021_ICCV}.
-However, we empirically observe that 3DMM features are not sufficiently expressive, and do not satisfy requirement 3 (see ablation experiments in Section~\ref{sec:results}).
+We identify the following guiding principles for the extracted features.
+We would like features that: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item have minimal dependency on the appearance of the face in the video (that is, the target identity), \item reflect the dynamics of the expressions, and \item capture subtle expressions. \end{enumerate} One choice could be per-frame 3DMM features~\cite{3dmm}: a strategy also used by Cozzolino~\etal to detect synthetic videos~\cite{Cozzolino_2021_ICCV}.
+However, we empirically observe that 3DMM features are not sufficiently expressive, and do not satisfy desideratum 3 (see ablation experiments in Section~\ref{sec:results}).
 We observe a similar behavior for action units~\cite{Agarwal_2019_CVPR_Workshops}.
 Facial landmarks~\cite{honari2018improving} address this issue, but are sensitive to the shape of the face in the video, and thus to the target identity.

-To leverage the expressiveness of facial landmarks while abstracting from the underlying facial shape, we propose to compute the pairwise normalized Euclidean distance between each of the landmarks of a frame.
+To leverage the expressiveness of facial landmarks while abstracting from the underlying facial shape, we compute the pairwise normalized Euclidean distances between each pair of landmarks of a frame.
 We concatenate these distances into a single vector for the frame, $\frameFeat$.
-A small subset of the landmark features and their distances are shown in Figure~\ref{fig:method}(a).
+A subset of the facial landmarks and distances are shown in Figure~\ref{fig:method}.

 We then break the input video into \emph{clips}, which are sequences consisting of F frames and offset by one frame (\eg, [1,F], [2,F+1], \etc), and concatenate the vectors from all the frames in each clip.
-Using the change in the relative position of the landmarks over a short period of time (the length of a clip) allows us to capture temporal dynamics with minimal dependence on the absolute position of each landmark, \ie independently of the shape of the face.
+Using the change in the relative position of the landmarks over a short period of time (the length of a clip) allows us to capture temporal dynamics with minimal dependence on the absolute position of each landmark, \ie, independently of the shape of the face.

-We show empirically that our features are a good representation for our task, and can even improve the results of baseline state-of-the-art methods (Section~\ref{sec:results}).
+We show empirically that our features are a good representation for our task, by comparing against alternative choices for input features such as 3DMM (Section~\ref{sec:results}).